U.S. auto sales begin recovery from March coronavirus drop: J.D. Power analysts

 J.D.
 Power, which receives extensive sales data from U.S. auto dealerships, compares actual sales to its pre-virus forecast for the industry.

-“For the week ending April 19, retail sales were down 48% from the pre-virus forecast, an improvement of 3 percentage points from the week ending April 12,” the analysts said.
+“For the week ending April 19, retail sales were down 48% from the pre-virus forecast, an improvement of 3 percentage points from the week ending April 12,” J.D.
+Power analyst Tyson Jominy said.
+Around 300,000 new vehicles were sold during the first 19 days of April.

+During March, sales in some areas with high infection rates, such as New York, declined by as much as 80%, the firm’s data showed.

+But throughout the crisis, light duty pickup trucks proved the most resilient, with sales down only 16%.
+That is a boon to U.S. carmakers whose production plans show a growing reliance on ever-larger gas-powered vehicles which they can sell at higher profits.

+Due to the incentive offers, Americans are taking out larger loans, according to J.D.
+Power, with the average loan amount increasing by $2,900 in the first two weeks of April compared with March.

+U.S. auto loans have been climbing at a steady rate since 2011 and were up $16 billion in the fourth quarter of 2019 to $1.33 trillion nationwide, according to data by the New York Federal Reserve.

-Reporting by Tina Bellon in New York; Editing by Chris Reese
+Reporting by Tina Bellon in New York; Editing by Chris Reese and Matthew Lewis